InfiniteRacer/Airline-Booking-System/CREATEDFILES.md

-# Files below are created when the program is run:
+# Files below are created when the program is run in certain sections:
 #
 # airlineflights.txt
 # userdatabase.txt